The Most Beautiful white towns in Cadiz to Visit

-Cádiz is a province of Spain that, once you step on it, you immediately fall in love.
+Cadiz is the southest province of mainland Spain, within Andalusia, once you step on it you immediately fall in love.
 Not only because of weather, but because of the people, culture, nature and so many hidden places to discover.
-Cadiz has some of the most beautiful villages in Spain.
+Cadiz has some of the most beautiful villages and towns in Spain.

-We have chosen our top 5 favourite white villages from all the amazing places in the entire province.
+We have chosen our top 5 beautiful white towns in Cadiz from all the amazing places in the entire province.
 We chose these villages because they each have something special – architecture, views, landscapes.
 But ALL of them are stunningly beautiful – an Instagrammer’s dream!
 All of them have a unique character that you should explore to understand what makes them so special!

 This village has it all – the views, local food and very helpful local people.
 Setenil is such a unique village because it is built within the caves of a canyon.
 The caves are formed naturally by the water from the Burgo Creek.
 In fact, scientists have found evidence of a large community of prehistoric people living in the caves of this village.
 Setenil is therefore one of the oldest inhabited areas of Spain.

-While the Calle Cuevas del Sol (pictured below) is the most photographed spot in the village, you’ll quickly see this is not the only beautiful street.
+While the Calle Cuevas del Sol (pictured below) is the most photographed spot in the village, you’ll quickly see this is not the only beautiful Street in Setenil de las bodegas.
 The cave houses extend well beyond the centre of the village.
-Take some time to explore the narrow streets.
+Take some time to explore the narrow white streets of this beautiful white town of Cadiz.
 Make sure to peek inside some of the shops or buildings to see how the cave forms the back wall.

 2. Vejer de la Frontera:

-Another standout feature are the traditional windmills along the outskirts of the town.
-While they are no longer used, you can still enter one of the windmills at the Parque de los Molinos and learn how it looks from the inside.
-This is the perfect village to base yourself for a holiday in Cádiz, because El Palmar beach is only a 10 minute drive away.
+Vejer has traditional windmills along the outskirts, you can still enter one at the Parque de los Molinos and learn how it looks from the inside.
+This is the perfect village to base yourself for a holiday in Cadiz, because El Palmar beach is only a 10 minute drive away.
 You can make the most of a trip balancing beach and beautiful village scenery in one go!
-If you want more information about Vejer de la Frontera, you can read more about it in our blog “Five things you must do in Vejer de la Frontera”.
+If you want more information about Vejer, you can read more about it in our blog “Five things you must do in Vejer de la Frontera”.

 3. Zahara de la Sierra:

-The view of Zahara de la Sierra speaks for itself.
-It has one of the most picturesque views, making it one of the most beautiful villages in Cadiz.
+The view of the white town of Zahara de la Sierra speaks for itself.
+It has one of the most picturesque views, making it one of the most beautiful white towns in Cadiz.
 If you arrive on a sunny day, the water of the lake is perfectly turquoise, standing out against the surrounding habitat.
-This village is perfect if you want to get away from it all.
+This village in Cadiz province is perfect if you want to get away from it all.
 There are nautical sports centers where you can rent boats to voyage across the lake.
 Or you can just relax at one of the local restaurants and just enjoy the view!

 The 13th century castle at the top of the hill has witnessed a lot of history.
 Zahara’s castle was one of the main fortresses protecting Ronda and Malaga during the Christian reconquering.
 If you just want to visit Zahara you can see the best points in a couple hours.
 However, there are a lot of outdoor activities to do over longer periods such as hiking, birdwatching and cycling.